 Prepaid Card D: Paid in Advance and Ready to Go, can be accessed by a minor.
-Parents load funds onto prepaid cards and parents and teens can monitor the account balance and reload the card online.
 Checking and savings accounts will require an adult co-signer to open the account.

 Income: \$0, occasionally gets cash for holidays or birthday

 Current Financial Snapshot: \$75 in cash in wallet